Fix messy audio video edition by White Rabbit Audio Presets

 There’s no magic wand waving when it comes to audio post production – The golden rule is to ‘get right at the source’, that is, try to record your source audio as best you can during the shoot.
-Sometimes though, different takes from different days need to be monkey-hooked together, or stock audio is needed, low budget ‘Foley‘ must be used, combined with found sounds such as from freesound.org, for that matter.
+To fix messy audio video editors often resort to time consuming methods.
+Sometimes different takes from different days need to be monkey-hooked together, or stock audio is needed, low budget ‘Foley‘ must be used, combined with found sounds such as from freesound.org, for that matter.
 For most of us re-recording is simply not an option and so we look to post production to clean, smooth and enhance our scene’s sonic landscape.

 In Its Right Place